 (Listed alphabetically by city.
 In Seattle, listed by zip code.)

 Where Ya At Matt (food truck), rotating locations in Bellevue and Seattle.
-Owner and NOLA native Matthew Lewis grew up helping his mom and grandmother in the kitchen prapring traditional Creole dishes such as gumbo, jambalaya, and etouffee and fishing with his grandfather and dad to bring home fixin’s for a southern fish fry.
+Owner and NOLA native Matthew Lewis grew up helping his mom and grandmother in the kitchen preparing traditional Creole dishes such as gumbo, jambalaya, and etouffee and fishing with his grandfather and dad to bring home fixin’s for a southern fish fry.
 Matthew brings New Orleans soul food to the streets of Seattle.
-Find Matt: https://www.whereyaatmatt.com/
+Find Matt: Where Ya At Matt (whereyaatmatt.com)

-Crawfish House, 9826 16th Ave SW, Seattle 98106.
-Chef/owner Hiep is a Vietnamese-American cook who originally came from Louisiana and decided that he wanted to give the Northwest a taste of the south.
+Crawfish House (Renton, Seattle).
+Chef/owner Hiep is a Vietnamese American cook who originally came from Louisiana and decided that he wanted to give the Northwest a taste of the south.
 He opened Crawfish House to share Cajun cooking, crawfish, and seafood boils.
 It’s considered one of the best spots in Seattle for seafood boils.
-More info: http://www.crawfishhouse206.com/
+More info: Crawfish House (crawfishhouse206.com)

 Toulouse Petit, 601 Queen Anne Ave N, Seattle 98109.
 The menu is centered around the cuisine, decor and imagery of the French Quarter in New Orleans, creating the feel of the Big Easy.
 You’ll find traditional Creole and French Quarter menu choices as well as Parisian and French countryside preparations to more innovative dishes that are entirely unique to Toulouse.
-More info: https://www.opentable.com/r/toulouse-petit-kitchen-and-lounge-seattle
+More info: Toulouse Petit Kitchen & Lounge (toulousepetit.com)

 JuneBaby, 2122 NE 65th St, Seattle 98115 features an inspired menu of soul food that is nothing short of beautiful.
 Award-winning James Beard Chef Edouardo Jordan’s menu captures food in a historical context by showcasing the cuisine of the South, his family, and his ancestors.
-More info: https://www.junebabyseattle.com/
+More info: JuneBaby (junebabyseattle.com)

 Island Soul, 4369 Rainier Ave S, Seattle 98118.
 This family business is best described as Caribbean-inspired soul food.
 It is a fusion of native Caribbean foods with traditional soul food from Louisiana Bayou.
 They also offer a vast selection high-end rums to sip alone or enjoy in one of their numerous rum cocktails made with freshly squeezed juices and house-made syrups.
 (Tip: be sure to ask about their seasonal Mojitos.)
-More info: https://www.islandsoulrestaurant.com/.
-For Mardi Gras, Island Soul restaurant celebrates for ONE WHOLE WEEK with a special menu and drinks filled with delicious Fat Tuesday dishes like Jambalaya, Crawfish Monica, Collard Greens with Ham Hocks, Fried Oysters and sooooo much more!
-Be sure to stop by and soak up some rum and plenty of vibe!
-More info: https://www.islandsoulrestaurant.com/
+For Mardi Gras, Island Soul features a special menu.
+More info: Island Soul Rum Bar & Soul Shack (islandsoulrestaurant.com)

-Jude’s Old Town, 9254 57th Ave S, Seattle 98118 offers a southern-inspired menu at their cozy spot in Rainier Beach.
-It’s a family-friendly neighborhood bar, featuring great food, draft beer, Washington state wines, and locally-distilled craft cocktails.
-More info: https://www.judesoldtown.com/
+Jude’s Old Town, 9252 57th Ave S, Seattle 98118 offers a southern-inspired menu at their cozy spot in Rainier Beach.
+It’s a family-friendly neighborhood restaurant serving Cajun-influenced food alongside craft cocktails, regional beers, and old world wines.
+More info: Jude’s (judesoldtown.com)